Hypnosis: The dynamic way to stop smoking & lose weight

 - Is pleasurable, once people understand it.

-The University of California, Los Angeles (UCLA), reviewed 31 long-term studies lasting between 2 to 5 years and found:
+The University of California, Los Angeles (UCLA), reviewed 31 long-term studies lasting between two and five years and found:

-- Diets typically help people to lose 5 to 10 per cent of their weight in the first 6 months, but thereafter 33 to 66 per cent regain more than this in the next 4 to 5 years.
+- Diets typically help people to lose five to 10% of their weight in the first six months, but thereafter 33 to 66% regain more than this in the next four to five years.

 - Exercise is the key to the most weight loss.